-The United States has a long tradition of sheltering those fleeing conflict and persecution.
-Once refugees have been identified by the United Nations refugee agency and cleared for resettlement, the U.S. government works with the IRC and eight other national resettlement agencies to help them restart their lives in America.
-Of the over 60 million humans displaced globally, fewer than onepercent are considered for resettlement.
+The United States has a long tradition of welcoming those fleeing conflict and persecution, and refugees have been coming to Georgia for more than 40 years.
+Once refugees have been identified by the office of the United Nations High Commissioner for Refugees (UNHCR) and cleared for resettlement, the U.S. government works with the IRC and eight other national resettlement agencies to help them restart their lives in America.
+Of the over 80 million humans displaced globally, fewer than one percent are considered for resettlement.

 Refugees may be placed in a city where they have relatives or friends, or where there’s an established community that shares their language or culture.
-Other considerations include the cost of living and a community’s ability to provide medical services.
-However, as documented U.S. residents, refugees may live in any city and state they choose.
+Other considerations include the cost of living, access to public transportation and existing networks of service agencies to provide additional support for integration.

-When refugees arrive in Atlanta, their initial need is a sense of home.
-The IRC in Atlanta focuses on providing a safe place to live, a furnished apartment, access to quality health care services, English and job skills classes, and employment services, all as a way to ensure refugees feel welcome and secure.
-The IRC in Atlanta partners with community members who make these services available to the refugee community through financial donations, in-kind contributions, and volunteering.
+The IRC in Atlanta provides a safe place to live, a furnished apartment, access to quality health care services, English and job skills classes, and employment services, to ensure refugees can successfully integrate into their new communities and achieve economic self-sufficiency.
+Atlanta community members make this work possible, through financial donations, in-kind contributions and volunteering.

-Our programs are designed to ensure refugees thrive in America—whether ensuring children are enrolled in school, adults become self-reliant through employment or starting businesses, or families receive acute medical care they need to recover from trauma or illness.
+Our programs are designed to help refugees integrate and thrive in communities across Georgia.
+We ensure children are enrolled in school, adults become self-sufficient through employment or starting businesses, and families receive the medical care they need to recover from trauma or illness.
 The IRC helps those in need to rebuild their lives and regain control of their future in their new home community.

-Refugees are greeted and welcomed at the airport by IRC staff and volunteers to ensure their transition is as comfortable as possible.
+Refugees are greeted and welcomed at the airport by IRC staff to ensure their transition is as comfortable as possible.
 The IRC also makes sure newly arrived refugees receive:

 - A furnished home